tdfranklin/portfolio-kami/_portfolio/blocchat.md

 ## Solution

 Trial and Error - that was pretty much the name of the game.
 I knew in my head how I wanted it to look and function, but to display that vision took a lot of trial and error.
 One of the lengthier parts for me, I believe, was the HTML/CSS.
 I decided to use Bootstrap to help get a cleaner layout and I hadn't used that before so adjusting to that took a little effort.
-Also, design isn't really my forte nearly as much as logic, but once I got the layout working, then the actal coding wasn't too bad.
-I typically had a pretty good idea on how I wanted everything to work, but more than once the interraction between Angular and Firebase caused me delays.
+Also, design isn't really my forte nearly as much as logic, but once I got the layout working, then the actual coding wasn't too bad.
+I typically had a pretty good idea on how I wanted everything to work, but more than once the interaction between Angular and Firebase caused me delays.

 On particularly challenging bit of code was adding the functionality to delete chat rooms once they were created.
 Luckily, my mentor, Allen, and I sat down one afternoon and figured it out.